eclipse-ecal/ecal-gpsd-client/README.md

 If the user wants to collect data from a different driver, then the one provided by the gpsd, this is also possible by a separate implementation of Idevice interface within `gpsd2ecal`, without changing the project structure.
 #### Gps car trajectory

-The bellow trajectory was displayed using a kml viewer.
+The below trajectory was displayed using a kml viewer.
 Data acquisition was done with  an `U-blox 6 receiver` and [eCAL Recorder](https://continental.github.io/ecal/getting_started/recorder.html#) to record the sent data.
 ![kml_view](gfx/kml_view.png)
 #### gpsd2ecal messages
 After you have created the measurements, you can replay the data using the [eCAL Player](https://continental.github.io/ecal/getting_started/player.html) and view it with  [eCAL Monitor](https://continental.github.io/ecal/getting_started/monitor.html).